Download and submit all items for the PhD program. All documents should be uploaded into your online application.

 - Completion of a Master's level research thesis or equivalent (e.g. the candidate has already conducted funded research).

-- Provide evidence of current registration or eligibility for registration with the College of Nurses of Ontario.
+- Provide evidence of current registration with the College of Nurses of Ontario.

 The appropriate foundation for graduate level entry is a professional degree.
 Candidates must comply with the School of Graduate Studies regulations for the Ph.D. and M.Sc. degrees.